What is magnesium?

 Magnesium can be found naturally in a wide variety of foods such as meat, dairy and fish, as well as wholegrain versions of bread and rice and green leafy vegetables such as spinach.

 Adults (aged 19 – 64) require 270mg per day for females and 300mg per day for men

 What are the alternative uses?

-Research is ongoing with the use of magnesium transdermal sprays in muscle recovery post sport.
-I have been trying out BetterYou’s transdermal magnesium spray* (the sensitive one) after yoga in the evenings before I go to bed and also after spin classes in the morning.
+Research is ongoing with the use of transdermal magnesium sprays in muscle recovery post sport.
+I have been trying out BetterYou’s transdermal magnesium sprays* after yoga in the evenings before I go to bed and also after spin classes in the morning.
 Just simply spray on the desired area, for example for me it’s my knees and lower back and continue with your day/sleep!
 Holland and Barrett also stock a range of magnesium tablets

 Chandrasekaran et al, 2017 – Permeation of topically applied Magnesium ions through human skin is facilitated by hair follicles

-This post is in collaboration with BetterYou, they sent me their product to try for their #MyMagnesium campaign.
+This post is in collaboration with BetterYou, they sent me their product to try for their #MyMagnesium campaign in 2018.
 All views are 100% my own.
 This blog post contains affiliate links.
 Please see your GP before taking any supplements and if your suffering from any pain.
 Read my full disclaimer here.